Data augmentation: Mechanical signals

 The prediction of mechanical signals based on data augmentation brings a new generation of technological innovations, such as new energy dispatch, 5G communication field, and robotics control engineering.
 In 2022, Yang et al. integrate constraints, optimization and control into a deep network framework based on data augmentation and data pruning with spatio-temporal data correlation, and improve the interpretability, safety and controllability of deep learning in real industrial projects through explicit mathematical programming equations and analytical solutions.

-Data augmentation for speech recognition

-It has been noted that synthetic data generation of spoken MFCCs can improve the recognition of a speaker from their utterances via transfer learning from synthetic data which has been generated via a Character-level Recurrent Neural Network (RNN).